levelupcc/level-up/_pages/curriculum/safer-workspaces/tails/tails.md

 - Understand the anonymity and digital safety concepts behind the design of Tails.
 <br><br>

-## Important Notes ##
+### Important Notes

-- The countries where the use of encryption is illegal and that law is enforced has decreased, but it is still a very real concern for some participants. **Before a training, review the laws of where your participants live and work, as well as the laws of where you're conducting the training.**
+- The countries where the use of encryption is illegal and that law is enforced has decreased, but it is still a very real concern for some participants.
+Before a training, review the laws of where your participants live and work, as well as the laws of where you're conducting the training.
 - At minimum, a basic understanding of Tor, a technology built into Tails that provides an encrypted, anonymizing connection for users, is key to using and understanding Tails.
-The **Safer Browsing for Anonymity and Circumvention [LINK]** module with the **Using the Tor Browser Bundle  [LINK]** Deepening is a pre-requisite for this module, and should be covered before moving on to any session which incorporates the use of Tails.
+The [Safer Browsing - Anonymity and Circumvention](/curriculum/safer-browsing/anonymity-and-circumvention/) module with the [Using the Tor Browser Bundle](/curriculum/safer-browsing/anonymity-and-circumvention/deepening/using-tor/) Deepening is a pre-requisite for this module, and should be covered before moving on to any session which incorporates the use of Tails.